NCAA tournament bubble watch: At large-bids for March Madness

 TOP 9: Houston (NBC: 9)

-WICHITA STATE (NET: 44, NBC: 10): After climbing into the top 15 in the AP poll, the Shockers have now lost four of their last six games, including Thursday’s home loss to Cincinnati (45).
-Suddenly, Wichita State’s standing as an NCAA tournament looks pretty precarious.
-The only reason they currently have a Quad 1 win is that UConn (69) moved up 23 spots in the NET with a road win over Tulsa (77).
-They have beaten VCU (36) and Memphis (47) at home and won at Oklahoma State (78), and they don’t have any bad losses, but Sunday’s visit to Houston (32) is looking more and more important for Wichita State.
+WICHITA STATE (NET: 50, NBC: Last four in): The power of a narrative is strong.
+After back-to-back last-second losses to Tulsa (86) and Cincinnati (46), Wichita State got absolutely trucked by Houston (29) on the road on Sunday.
+What was a couple of competitive, tough-luck losses has suddenly turned into an inflection point in the season, and now Wichita State’s standing as an NCAA tournament team looks pretty precarious.
+The only reason they currently have a Quad 1 win is that UConn (71) and Oklahoma State (75) moved up a bunch of spots in the NET this week.
+They have beaten VCU (35) and Memphis (59) at home, and they don’t have any truly terrible losses, but with just three potential Quad 1 games left on their schedule — all of which are on the road — the Shockers need to get this thing turned around quickly.

-MEMPHIS (NET: 47, NBC: Play-in game): The Tigers have now won three straight games after taking care of Temple (103) on Wednesday night.
-If they can take care of South Florida (125) on Saturday, they will enter their biggest game of the season — at Cincinnati (45) — on a three game winning streak.
+MEMPHIS (NET: 59, NBC: First four out): The Tigers saw their three-game losing streak get blown up on Saturday when they lost at home to South Florida (115).
+This means they enter their biggest game of the season — at Cincinnati (45) — in a situation that is more or less a must-win for the Tigers.
 It is worth noting here that Memphis has not beaten a single team in the top 40 in the NET and that their three best wins — Cincinnati, Tennessee (65) and N.C.
-State (61) — are teams that may not make the NCAA tournament.
-We’re in late-January and Memphis has as many Quad 3 losses as Quad 1 wins.
+State (62) — are teams that may not make the NCAA tournament.
+We’re in late-January and Memphis has as many Quad 3 losses as Quad 1 wins, and it’s worth mentioning that their second-best player, D.J.
+Jeffries, is likely done of the season after hurting his knee.
+I don’t think this ends well for Memphis.

-CINCINNATI (NET: 45, NBC: Play-in game): I think that it’s pretty safe to say that the biggest game of Cincinnati’s season came on Thursday night, and the Bearcats delivered.
-Jarron Cumberland finally looks like Jarron Cumberland again, as he scored a game-winning three-point play in the final seconds to land a win at Wichita State (44).
-It’s the first Quad 1 win for the Bearcats, who are suddenly in first place in the American thanks to games elsewhere in the conference.
-There are two major problems with Cincinnati’s resume right now: They don’t have an elite win and there aren’t any elite wins available for them.
-With three Quad 3 losses to their name, there is still ground for them to makeup.
+CINCINNATI (NET: 46, NBC: First four out): I think that it’s pretty safe to say that the biggest game of Cincinnati’s season came last Thursday night, and the Bearcats delivered.
+Jarron Cumberland finally looked like Jarron Cumberland again, as he scored a game-winning three-point play in the final seconds to land a win at Wichita State (50).
+It was the first Quad 1 win for the Bearcats, who immediately followed that up … with a loss at UConn (71).
+That’s a Quad 1 loss, and it came in overtime after Cumberland was fouled on a potential game-winning shot that came after the buzzer sounded, but that doesn’t change the fact that there are two major problems with Cincinnati’s resume right now: They don’t have an elite win and the best win available to them during league play is at Houston (29) in three weeks.
+With three Quad 3 losses to their name, there is still some ground for them to makeup.
 They need to keep on winning, but the Bearcats are now within striking distance of the NCAA tournament.
-That wasn’t true as recently as five days ago.

-TULSA (NET: 77, NBC: Off the bubble): The Golden Hurricane took a particularly brutal loss at home against UConn (69) on Thursday night.
-It’s a fourth Quad 2 loss for a team that already has a Quad 4 loss to their name and a weak non-conference SOS.
-With just one Quad 1 win — at UConn — and only two chances at landing a Quad 1 win left — Houston (33) and Wichita State (38) on the road) — Frank Haith’s squad has a hill to climb.
-It’s doable, but they probably can only afford one more loss before the AAC tournament.
+My gut says they do enough to get there.

 ATLANTIC 10 BUBBLE WATCH